Go Back

 • Spread the dough into the greased loaf pan.
 Firmly press the loaf down into the pan to ensure there are no air pockets at the bottom.
 Either wet your hands or a silicone spatula to press the loaf into all the corners and edges of the pan.

-• Cover the dough with a kitchen towel, and let it proof for 2 hours in a warm spot until it has risen.
+• Place the pan in a large plastic bag, like a trash bag.
+Let it rise for 2 hours in a warm spot until it has grown about 1.5 times in size.

 Bake the Bread